Skip to main content

 Vacation

-Workers are entitled to service incentive leave (see "Unique Country Nuances") which can be used for vacation or sick leave.
-Many employers elect to voluntarily offer 15 days of paid vacation annually.
+Workers are entitled to Service Incentive Leave after one year of service, which can be used for vacation or sick leave.
+Many employers elect to voluntarily offer additional days of paid vacation annually.

 Sick Leave